rohitjaiswal-3878/devs_backend/day 12/README.md

 * Requirments
 ~~~
 * Redis Client and Redis Store is needed.
-* Express-session , redis and connect-redis package should installed.
+* Express-session , redis and connect-redis package should be installed.
 ~~~